AWS User Engagement Service Level Agreement

-The Service Commitment does not apply to any unavailability, suspension or termination of an Included Service, or any other Included Service performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of the applicable Included Service; (ii) that result from any voluntary actions or inactions from you or any third party (e.g. scaling of provisioned capacity, misconfiguring security groups, VPC configurations or credential settings, disabling encryption keys or making the encryption keys inaccessible, etc.); (iii) that result from you not following the guidelines and best practices described in the applicable Included Service’s Documentation on the AWS Site; (iv) that result from your equipment, software or other technology, and/or third party equipment, software or other technology, other than third party equipment within our direct control; (v) that result from traffic blocking, blacklisting, suspension, or message transmission failure by any third party telecom carrier or aggregator; or (vi) arising from our suspension or termination of your right to use the applicable Included Service in accordance with the Agreement (collectively, the “AWS User Engagement SLA Exclusions”).
+The Service Commitment does not apply to any unavailability, suspension or termination of an Included Service, or any other Included Service performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of the applicable Included Service; (ii) that result from any voluntary actions or inactions from you (e.g. scaling of provisioned capacity, misconfiguring security groups, VPC configurations or credential settings, disabling encryption keys or making the encryption keys inaccessible, etc.); (iii) that result from you not following the guidelines and best practices described in the applicable Included Service’s Documentation on the AWS Site; (iv) that result from your equipment, software or other technology; or (v) arising from our suspension or termination of your right to use the applicable Included Service in accordance with the Agreement (collectively, the “AWS User Engagement SLA Exclusions”).

 If availability is impacted by factors other than those explicitly used in our Monthly Uptime Percentage calculation, then we may issue a Service Credit considering such factors at our discretion.

 - “Availability” is calculated for each 5-minute interval as the percentage of Requests processed by the applicable Included Service that do not fail with Errors and relate solely to the provisioned Included Service functions.
 If you did not make any Requests in a given 5-minute interval, that interval is assumed to be 100% available.

 - An “Error” is any Request that returns a 500 or 503 error code.